 Patience is a Virtue

 Some dogs may sit quietly while their nails are being trimmed.
 However, others may try to pull away.
 If this sounds like your dog, be patient.
-You may have to clip one nail at a time.
+You may have to clip one nail at a time—especially with a dog’s overgrown nails.
 Then do another one the next day.
 If your dog wiggles and tries to get away, it’s probably best to stop after trimming one nail.
 Praise your dog and offer a treat.
 The next time it will get a little easier.
 When your dog gets accustomed to nail trims, it will be part of your routine.

 When The Quick Gets Cut

 Accidents happen.
-When a dog’s nails are too long, the quick can inadvertently be cut, especially if the nails are long.
+When trimming overgrown dog nails, the quick can inadvertently be cut.
 If you should cut into the quick styptic powder will stop the dog nail from bleeding.
 Take a deep breath, praise your dog for remaining calm and give treats.
 Taking a break for the remainder of the day is a good idea.
 It gives you and your dog time to calm down and relax.

 1. How do you trim severely overgrown dog nails?

 When a dog’s nails are too long, it can cause injuries.
 The nails can split and bleed.
 For your dog to be healthy, the nails should be trimmed regularly.
-Even if your dog’s nails are incredibly overgrown, you can cut them to make walking more comfortable.
+Even if your dog’s has severely overgrown nails, you can cut them to make walking more comfortable.
 Keep your dog restrained.
 Bend the nail away from the pad of the foot to have enough room to trim.
-Make sure the trimmer is in front of the quick and squeeze off a small section of the nail.
+Make sure the trimmer is in front of the quick and squeeze off a small section of the dog’s nail.
 Keep cutting until the nail clears the floor when your dog is walking.

 2. What do you do if your dog’s nails are too long?

 When your dog’s nails are too long, the process of trimming them goes more smoothly if you and your dog are relaxed.
 Cut a small amount from each nail, and don’t forget about the dog’s declaws.
 If your dog gets agitated, do one or two nails the first day.
 Repeat the process until all the nails are trimmed to a reasonable length and your dog can walk normally.
-When all the nails are cut, you can smooth them with an electric trimmer.
+After cutting all the dog’s nails short, you can smooth them with an electric trimmer.

 3. How do you cut a dog’s nails that are curled?